wp-plugins/talenthouse-portals/readme.txt

 1. Include any error messages that are available
 1. If possible, attach any relevant log files

+== Screenshots ==
+1. Adding the portal to a page
+2. The portal display on a page

 == Changelog ==

 = 1.1 =